Financial

 Amidst the rising threat of elder financial abuse, uncover how to navigate challenges and proactively combat exploitation, ensuring elder protection.

-What tactics can we implement to effectively tackle the growing issue of financial abuse among seniors in our communities?
+How can we address the increasing problem of financial abuse among seniors in our communities with successful strategies?

 As we delve into the complexities of this troubling trend, it becomes evident that understanding the challenges and taking proactive steps are vital.